CodeForRockford/codeforrockford/README.md

    *  Fast Search enabled with JSCRIPT
    *  Form created from Spreadsheet for users to add their Github information
    *  Spreadsheet can be edited outside of form for quick edits and additions

+**Have a thought or suggestion?
+Please go here: https://github.com/CodeForRockford/codeforrockford/issues**